DaniilZinoviev/utils_rocket-loader/README.md

-# utils_rocket-loader
+# Rocket loader

-A Rocket or Plane spinner loader.
-Can be used as a placeholder for smth that takes some time.
-Looks beaiful :3
+This is a beatiful spinner for website or smth else that use asynchronous code etc.

+You can use it in any way, as you wish.